thomasjbradley/micromodel/README.md

 ### ☛ getErrors()

 Return an array of all the validation error messages produced by Symfony\Form.
-If there are now error messages the array is empty.
+If there are no error messages the array is empty.

 **@return** — `array`